nicojapas/BER-DAFT-JAN21/Lessons/1.09_improving_the_model/lesson.md

 > Purpose: The purpose of this DIY (Do It Yourself) lesson is to go through the complete process of building the model and using different techniques to improve the accuracy of the model.
 As George Box famously said, "All models are wrong but some are useful".
 > Students will also understand what the git is and how to use GitHub.
 As a final learning for today, students will realise the importance of delivery and presentation of the analysis/findings from the data analysis journey.

-> Important note: We would also also make sure that the students have installed either Sequel Pro or MySQL Workbench by the end of the week, preferably in class on Friday.
-To check if everything is installed and set up correctly, we will load the database that will be used in class.
-The sql file is provided in this folder.

-> There is another folder with instructions to load SQL data into Sequel Pro.
-Similar steps could be followed to import sql file in MySQL WOrkbench.
-Before the end of the day students should have the database ready for the next week.

-> In Jupyter, the students should install `sqlalchemy` and `PyMySQL`, which will be used later in the week to connect SQL with python IDE.
  The `sqlalchemy` is the library/database toolkit for Python for database connections and `PyMySQL` is the driver.
 We have different drivers based on the type of database we are trying to connect to.

 ### Learning Objectives